ReeganAnto-J/Bank-Portfolio-Winform-App/README.md

 ### VerificationForm
 --------------------
-If the user chose existing account in the LoginForm it opens the default verification mode It takes name and DOB, if it exists in Details.csv, the user is sent to DriverForm
+If the user chose the existing account button in the LoginForm it opens the default verification mode It takes name and DOB, if it exists in Details.csv, the user is sent to DriverForm

-If the user chose Delete account it opens the form in delete mode Password and a confirmation box which asks the user to enter "DELETE" will be added to default mode If the credentials match the value in all 3 data files will be replaced by ""
+If the user chose the Delete account button it opens the form in delete mode Password and a confirmation box which asks the user to enter "DELETE" will be added to default mode If the credentials match the value in all 3 data files will be replaced by ""